-Integrating the results from the allele-specific comutation with those from the dependency analyses provided further insight into the distinctions between the KRAS alleles.
+Integrating the results from the allele-specific comutation analysis with those from the dependency analysis provided further insight into the distinctions between the KRAS alleles.
 Surprisingly, there was little overlap between the genes found to comutate with an allele and those with differential dependency - the only overlap was found with in the genes resulting from analysis of KRAS G12C in LUAD (Fig. 6a).
 One of these genes was STK11, the gene encoding STK11 (LKB1), a tumor suppressor that controls the activity of AMP activated protein kinases (AMPK) to regulate cellular processes including metabolism, apoptosis, and the DNA-damage response.75,76 The high rate of comutation between KRAS and STK11 has been documented previously, though not specifically with KRAS G12C.
-Previous studies have indicated unique biological properties of LUAD tumors with mutations in both KRAS and STK11 including distinct expression profiles,77 worse clinical prognosis,78,79 and reduced response to immunotherapy.80 The results presented here may suggest a unique synergism between the G12C mutant and STK11 loss-of-function mutations.
+Previous studies have indicated unique biological properties of LUAD tumors with mutations in both KRAS and STK11, including distinct expression profiles,77 worse clinical prognosis,78,79 and reduced response to immunotherapy.80 The results presented here may suggest a unique synergism between the G12C mutant and STK11 loss-of-function mutations.
 Further analysis of the comutation and dependency networks may provide deeper insight into this clinically significant association.
-Importantly, due to the strong influence of smoking-induced mutations to the prevalence of KRAS G12C in LUAD, there was no apparent nor statistically detectable difference in the types or locations of STK11 mutations between G12C-mutant samples and the rest of the LUAD tumor samples (Fig. 6b).
+Importantly, due to the strong influence of smoking-induced mutations to the prevalence of KRAS G12C in LUAD, there was no apparent, nor statistically detectable, difference in the types or locations of STK11 mutations between G12C-mutant samples and the rest of the LUAD tumor samples (Fig. 6b).
 Thus, it is unlikely that the genetic associations found here were driven by latent mutational processes, but instead they were determined by the selective advantage that concomitant KRAS G12C and STK11 mutations have in a nascent tumor.

 To further mine the genetic interactions found for each KRAS allele, functional information was incorporated by annotating the nodes of the PPIN with the associations.
 For each allele in each cancer, the geodesic distance (the number of nodes on the shorted path) between the genes with allele-specific interactions was on average shorter than between nodes selected randomly on the network (Fig. 6c).
-This indicated that, instead of being randomly distributed throughout the PPIN, there were functional patterns in the identified genes.
+This observation indicate that, instead of being randomly distributed throughout the PPIN, there were functional patterns in the identified genes.
 To inspect these cellular functions, subnetworks of the PPIN of the proteins with allele-specific interactions were extracted and compared.
 For COAD, the largest components of each allele’s subnetwork were centered around KRas and the other oncogenes most frequently mutated in the cancer: p53, BRaf, PI3Kα, Apc, and NRas (Fig. 6d highlighted in red).
 Surrounding these nodes were others that had either comutation or dependency interactions with multiple KRAS alleles (in brown).
 Finally, there were communities of nodes with associations to only a single KRAS allele, some representing distinct biological functions.
 For instance, the G12D allele was again associated with cell adhesion and motility via the module consisting of Myosin-6 and 9 (MYH6/9) two components of lamanin (LAMA1/2), and neural cell adhesion molecule L1 (L1CAM) signaled to via α6 integrin (ITGA6), PI3Kα (PIK3CA), and PIP5K1-α (PIP5KA).
 This subnetwork succinctly demonstrated the overall pattern observed in the analysis of the KRAS allele comutation and genetic dependency interactions: the strongest interactions were common within a cancer type, though each allele had distinguishing features pointing to distinct biological properties of the mutation.

 Discussion